It’s About Truth

 Because the path revealed itself as I walked it.

-That path became the foundation of the Defy Tomorrow system.
+That path became the foundation of Defy Tomorrow.

 A structured way to sit with the truth about your life long enough to see it clearly.